KolAnd-70/NeuroStartUp/README.md

-# Hello, WORLD!
+# 1.Hello, WORLD!
-# WORLD, you are beautiful!
+# 2.WORLD, you are beautiful!